docker/docs/content/engine/swarm/services.md

 ### Customize a service's isolation mode

+> **Important**
+>
+> This setting applies to Windows hosts only and is ignored for Linux hosts.
+{ .important }

-Docker allows you to specify a swarm service's isolation mode. **This setting applies to Windows hosts only and is ignored for Linux hosts.** The isolation mode can be one of the following:
+Docker allows you to specify a swarm service's isolation mode.
+The isolation mode can be one of the following:

 - `default`: Use the default isolation mode configured for the Docker host, as configured by the `-exec-opt` flag or `exec-opts` array in `daemon.json`.
 If